Tennis elbow is soreness or pain on the outside (lateral) side of the upper arm near the elbow.

 - Put ice on the outside of your elbow 2 or 3 times a day.

 - Take NSAIDs, such as ibuprofen, naproxen, or aspirin.

 If your tennis elbow is due to sports activity, you may want to:

-Elbow pain may get better without surgery.
-However, most people who have surgery have full use of their forearm and elbow afterwards.
+Most elbow pain gets better without surgery.
+But most people who have surgery have full use of their forearm and elbow afterwards.

 When to Contact a Medical Professional

 Call for an appointment with your provider if:

 - This is the first time you have had these symptoms